-Hi, my name is Minhaz and currently work as a Marketing Analyst within the Commercial department at AO.
-I studied Mathematics at the Manchester Metropolitan University where I thoroughly enjoyed the course and my time at university.
+Hi, my name is Minhaz and I currently work as a Marketing Analyst within the Commercial department at AO.
+I studied Mathematics at the Manchester Metropolitan University.

-I was a ‘first generation’ student (which simply means the first to go to university in my family) and can say it’s the best thing I have done – the course enabled me to pursue my interests in numbers and has provided the foundations to my analytics career to date.
+I was a ‘first generation’ student (which simply means the first to go to university in my family) and I can say it’s the best thing I have done.
+The course enabled me to pursue my interests in numbers and has provided the foundations for my analytics career to date.

-Mathematics is a broad field and you simply cannot stop learning, further reading outside of lectures is just as important as being in the lectures themselves.
+Embrace further reading.
+Mathematics is a broad field that’s constantly evolving.
+Further reading outside of lectures is just as important as the lectures themselves.

 The best laptops for any kind of programming are ones with lots of processing power, speed and storage.
 It’s also a good idea to consider one with a comfortable keyboard and high-resolution display, as you’ll be doing lots of typing and spend hours looking at the screen.